nimble-dev/nimbleHMC/joss/paper/paper.md

 Probability` [@pang2020deep], and `Stan` [@carpenter2017stan], among others.
 These packages differ, however, in their approaches to sampler assignments.
 As sampling techniques vary in computation and quality of the samples, the effectiveness of the MCMC algorithms will vary depending on the software and model.

-Among MCMC software packages, only `nimble` opens the hood of the sampler assignment process.
-Users may select any valid assignment of one or more samplers to each parameter, selecting from the suite of samplers provided with `nimble`.
-These include random walk Metropolis-Hastings sampling [@robert1999metropolis], slice sampling [@neal2003slice], elliptical slice sampling [@murray2010elliptical], automated factor slice sampling [@tibbits2014automated], conjugate sampling [@george1993conjugate], and others.
+Among MCMC software packages, `nimble` is distinct in allowing easy customization of sampler assignments from a high-level interface.
+Users may assign any valid samplers to each parameter or group of parameters, selecting from samplers provided with `nimble` or samplers they have written in `nimble`'s algorithm programming system.
+Samplers provided with `nimble` include random walk Metropolis-Hastings sampling [@robert1999metropolis], slice sampling [@neal2003slice], elliptical slice sampling [@murray2010elliptical], automated factor slice sampling [@tibbits2014automated], conjugate sampling [@george1993conjugate], and others.

-The `nimbleHMC` package provides two implementations of HMC-NUTS sampling for use within `nimble`.
-Specifically, `nimbleHMC` provides an implementation of the original ("classic") HMC-NUTS algorithm as developed in
+The `nimbleHMC` package provides implementations of two versions of HMC-NUTS sampling for use within `nimble`, both written in `nimble`'s algorithm programming system within R. Specifically, `nimbleHMC` provides the original ("classic") HMC-NUTS algorithm as developed in
 @hoffman2014no, and a modern version of
 HMC-NUTS sampling matching the HMC sampler available in version 2.32.2 of `Stan` [@stan2023stan].
 The samplers provided in `nimbleHMC` can be assigned